Skip Nav Destination

 Abstract

 Total joint replacement in orthopedic surgery can be achieved by excision, interposition, and replacement arthroplasty.
-This article details the most common materials used in total replacement synovial joints, such as metals, ceramics, and ultrahigh molecular weight polyethylene (UHMWPE).
+This article details the most common materials used in total replacement synovial joints: metals, ceramics, and ultrahigh molecular weight polyethylene (UHMWPE).
 The principal physical properties and tribological characteristics of these materials are summarized.
-The article discusses the pin-on-disk experiments and pin-on-plate experiments for determining friction and wear characteristics.
-It details the use of various types of joint simulators, such as hip joint simulators and knee joint simulators, to evaluate the performance of engineering tribological components in machine simulators.
-The article describes in vivo assessment of total joint replacement performance.
+The article discusses pin-on-disk experiments and pin-on-plate experiments for determining friction and wear characteristics.
+It explains the use of various types of joint simulators, such as hip joint simulators and knee joint simulators, to evaluate the performance of engineering tribological components in machine simulators.
+The article concludes with a section on the in vivo assessment of total joint replacement performance.